 by Randall Shatto

 Watches complete your wardrobe and keep you prompt.
-The right watch can completely transform an outfit by adding class, elegance and style.
+The right watch can completely transform an outfit by adding class, elegance, and style.
 Leather watches go well with practically every outfit selection and can be dressy or casual.
-Keeping your watchbands clean will not only help your timepiece look its best; it can also ensure that the watch and watch straps maintain their value.
+Keeping your watchband clean will not only help your timepiece look its best, it can also ensure that the watch and watch straps maintain their value.

 Some leather watchbands are made with unfinished leather.
 Unfinished leather should be cleaned with saddle soap instead of hand soap.
 Condition unfinished leather watchbands with oil, such as mink oil or a leather preservative.